turutupa/gsnake/README.md

 - [x] ~~Completely new project would involve to convert this to a SSH application~~
 - [ ] Versus mode!
 Let players fight!
     - [x] Create rooms/lobbies
-    - [ ] Create new game logic for multiplayer.
-This could also work for local mode (1 keyboard)
+    - [x] Create new game logic for multiplayer
+        - [ ] Extend for multiplayer local mode (1 keyboard)
+    - [ ] Create side menu with leaderboard and colors of each player
     - [ ] Power ups? // not in the near future

 ## Contributing